-A second impactful visit was to the Nebraska Innovation Campus that connects the talents, of experts, companies and the university to create a unique culture of innovation.
-It is a makerspace and so much more.
-I enjoyed learning how they collaborate with their local veteran's groups to They work closely with their local veteran's groups through the Veteran's Recovery program.
-Veterans are training on using the wood lathes and build their mastery of woodworking.
+A second impactful visit was to the Nebraska Innovation Campus, which connects the talents of experts, companies, and the university to create a unique culture of innovation.
+More than just a makerspace, it is a hub where I learned about its close collaboration with local veterans' groups through the Veteran's Recovery Program.
+In this program, veterans are trained on and build their mastery of woodworking using wood lathes.